SODIUM BICARBONATE 500 MG CAPSULES HARD

 Pregnancy and breast-feeding

-pregnant or to start breast-feeding, speak to your doctor or pharmacist before
+planning to become pregnant or to start breastfeeding, speak to your doctor or pharmacist before

 taking this medicine.